For a complete e-book of this post along with some additional appendixes may be found here: Emerging Churches and The Gospel of Jesus Christ.

-One might say that the last decade or so has been a bit interesting in terms of evangelical Christianity and its relationship to culture and the coming generations in the West.
+One might say that the last decade or so has been a bit interesting in terms of evangelical Christianity and its relationship to culture and the future generations in the West.
 It has been a time of soul searching dialogue and conversation about all manner of issues.
-Many have realized that there have been immense cultural shifts in western culture which has brought us to a new situation for the life of the church.
+Many have realized that there have been immense cultural shifts in western culture which have brought us to a new situation for the life of the church.
 Gone are the days where the Christian faith was the dominant story in the common consciousness.
 Gone are the days where it could be assumed that most people had their lives, or at least their literary lives, shaped by the stories and text of the Holy Bible.
-Gone are the days when the gospel could be shared with the assumption that there were general shared meanings with terms like God, sin, salvation, Jesus Christ and the Kingdom of Heaven.
+Gone are the days when the gospel could be shared with the assumption that there were general shared meanings with terms like God, sin, salvation, Jesus Christ and the kingdom of Heaven.
 This is reality today in many western cultures.
 Europe and Australia are perhaps further down this cultural trajectory, but America is not far behind in its popular conceptions of Christian ideas.
-Parts of America, segments of the west coast and the northeast, are every bit as secular and post Christian as the European nation states.
+Parts of America, segments of the west coast and the northeast, are every bit as secular and post-Christian as Europe.
 What to do?

-The conversation that lives under the names "emerging or emergent" church is the story of people who have taken up the task to try to be the church in this era.
-There has been much deconstruction of "how we do church," there has been much "generative friendship" and dialogue and many are charting various courses towards a new day for Christian faith.
+The conversation that lives under the names Emerging (or emergent) Church is the story of people who have taken up the task to try to be the church in this era.
+There has been much deconstruction of “how we do church,” there has been much “generative friendship” and dialogue and many are charting various courses toward a new day for Christian faith.
 Some see a coming revolution which has little to do with churches.
-Others see a complete revision of all things - they fly the flag of the Emergent Village.
+Others see a complete revision of all things—they fly the flag of the Emergent Village.
 Another sees a resurgence of reformed biblical teaching living as missionaries very much within the cultures of our day.

-At this time I was asked to come be a pastor in the Nashville, TN area - for me a strange place where following Jesus was either a given or a pain in the neck to many with whom I talked.
-I met young Christians who grew up in church world and they loved to complain about "the way we do church."
-At times I could not tell if they even wanted to be Christians anymore - they sounded very much like some of the people I was reading in the emerging conversation.
-So I listened...we had some long meetings talking about stuff and I listened some more.
+At this time I was asked to be a pastor in the Nashville, TN area—for me a strange place where, to many with whom I talked, following Jesus was either a given or a pain in the neck.
+I met young Christians who grew up in church world and they loved to complain about “the way we do church.”
+At times I could not tell if they even wanted to be Christians anymore—they sounded very much like some of the people I was reading in the emerging conversation.
+So I listened.
+We had some long meetings talking about stuff and I listened some more.

 Streams of Emerging Churches